 4. Purchase HDMI 2.0 Cable

 You’ll need an HDMI 2.0 cable or newer that supports 4k content, as the bandwidth demand for 4k is much higher than 720p or 1080p.
 Also, the older HDMI 1.4 standard only supports 30fps, whereas HDMI 2.0 supports 60fps.
-Best Buy has a high quality Rocketfish 4ft 4k HDMI cable for $29.99, while Amazon has a basic 10′ HDMI cable for $7.99.
+Best Buy has high-quality Rocketfish 4k/8k HDMI cables or search or try searching on Amazon.

 5. Adjust 4k TV Settings